 Infrastructure Investment Program

-The Australian Government has committed more than $75 billion over the next 10 years to transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.
+The Australian Government has committed more than $75 billion over the next 10 years in transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.

 The Department of Infrastructure, Regional Development and Cities is working with every Australian State and Territory to build much-needed infrastructure across a number of individual funding programs.